Reservoir Computing with Magnetic Thin Films: Thin Film Reservoir Computer

+The reservoir thin films are simulated micromagnetically where the atomistic detail is coarse grained into macro-cells.
 For a generic atomistic model with $n$ nearest neighbour interactions, the Curie temperature $T_C$ can be calculated from the atomistic exchange $J_{ij}$ by the mean-field expression.
-This sums over every exchange that occurs in each cell to calculate the total exchange~\cite{jiles2015introduction}.
+This sums over every exchange that occurs in each macro-cell to calculate the total exchange~\cite{jiles2015introduction}.

-where $k_B$ is the Boltzmann constant, $N_{c}$ is the number of atoms per cell, and $\varepsilon$ is a correction factor from the usual mean-field expression which arises due to spin waves in the 3D Heisenberg model.
+where $k_B$ is the Boltzmann constant, $N_{c}$ is the number of atoms per macro-cell, and $\varepsilon$ is a correction factor from the usual mean-field expression which arises due to spin waves in the 3D Heisenberg model.

-The anisotropy $k_u$ and the spontaneous magnetisation $M_s$ are calculated as a sum of the atomic anisotropies and spin moments within each cell.
-The gyromagnetic ratio $\gamma$ and the damping constant $\alpha$ are calculated as an average of the atomic parameters for each cell.
+The anisotropy $k_u$ and the spontaneous magnetisation $M_s$ are calculated as a sum of the atomic anisotropies and spin moments within each macro-cell.
+The gyromagnetic ratio $\gamma$ and the damping constant $\alpha$ are calculated as an average of the atomic parameters for each macro-cell.

 The energetics of the micromagnetic system are described using a spin Hamiltonian neglecting non-magnetic contributions and given by:

 where $\mathcal{H}_{app}$ is the applied field, $\mathcal{H}_{ani}$ is the anisotropy field, $\mathcal{H}_{exc}$ is the intergranular exchange, and $\mathcal{H}_{dip}$ is the dipole field.